-Wizbang is now accepting nominations for the 2004 Weblog Awards, some of which are based on Ecosystem categories.
+Wizbang is now accepting nominations for 2004 Weblog Awards, some of which are based on Ecosystem categories.

 I’m gunning for ‘Best Weblog Written By An Arctic Land Mammal’, myself.
 But I’ll probably get screwed by those damned snowshoe hares again this year…

 Reuters is now apparently running Microsoft press releases as news articles, or might as well be.
-Check out this splendid piece on Steve Ballmer’s speech warning of the dangers that Linux poses to Asian governments:
+Check out splendid piece on Steve Ballmer’s speech warning of the dangers that Linux poses to Asian governments:

 Microsoft Corp warned Asian governments on Thursday they could face patent lawsuits for using the Linux operating system instead of its Windows software…

 Linux violates more than 228 patents, according to a recent report from a research group, Microsoft Chief Executive Steve Ballmer said at the company’s Asian Government Leaders Forum in Singapore.